View grant opportunities and apply online: www.BeavertonOregon.gov/ArtSubmit.

 Submission deadlines: Quarterly on July 31, Oct 31, Jan 31 and April 30 or until all grant funds are expended.

-Award Notification: Within 3 weeks of application submission
+Award Notification: Within 3 weeks of application deadline.

 Small Project Grants are intended to provide support for new or unanticipated projects and those with an urgent timeline--especially for emerging artists, BIPOC and LGBTQ artists, students, or organizations new to the grant-making process.
 Projects could include workshops, art classes, and/or art activities that serve Beaverton residents.